minotar/ansible/README.md

 Hashing is based upon Request URL and Host/IP.
 It could almost certainly be just set to URL and the Host should always be the same.
 Not sure if there is a observable benefit from this though?
 Maybe ns from a reduced hash time!?

 We will attempt to cache resources without a header set for a generic 2 mins.
 Will also keep in the cache for a 6 hour grace period which allows the serving of resources even when the backend goes down.

+If a backend fails (currently just for conenction), the request will retry up to another 4 times before a "Guru Meditation" is generated.

 ## Caching